An Algorithm to compute the Kronecker cone and other moment cones: A theoretic description of the moment cone

 for any indivisible dominant one-parameter subgroup $\tau\in X^+_*(T)\setminus\{0\}$ and any $w\in W^{P(\tau)}$ such that \begin{enumerate}[label=(\Alph*)] \item the map

 is birational; \item For any positive integer $l$,

-\item the general isotropy of $\Lie(K^\tau)$ on $\VV^\tau$ has dimension one. \end{enumerate} Moreover, this list of inequalities is irredundant, meaning that each inequality defines a facet of $\Cc(\VV)$. \end{theo}
+\item the general isotropy of $\Lie(K^\tau)$ on $\VV^\tau$ has real dimension one. \end{enumerate} Moreover, this list of inequalities is irredundant, meaning that each inequality defines a facet of $\Cc(\VV)$. \end{theo}

 Like said in the introduction, the analogous Theorem~\ref{th:Kron} for the Horn cone can be deduced from \cite{Kly1,Bel:c=1,KTW}.
-Its extension to the tensor cone of any semisimple group is proved by \cite{BK,GITEigen}.
+Its extension to the tensor cone of any semisimple group is obtained by joining the main results of \cite{BK,GITEigen}.
 The version presented here is proved in \cite{PR:mp}.